Susmita-Dey/all-round-calculator/docs/README.md

 > An npm library package to calculate everything you want.

-Check out the [Quick Start Guide](guide.md) for mode details.
+Check out the [Quick Start Guide](guide.md) for more details.

 # Why I made this? <!-- {docsify-ignore} -->

-I was thinking about to make my own npm package/javascript library to help folks and developers to make their calcualtions easy.
-I googled and searched on YouTube and made some research how to make my own npm package.
+I was thinking about making my own npm package/javascript library to help folks and developers to make their calculations easy.
+I googled and searched on YouTube and did some research on how to make my own npm package.
 And, then finally made a demo package and then I thought to create this one.
 This is my ***first npm package*** based on calculations.

 # Features <!-- {docsify-ignore} -->